 The dream of the ’90s is alive… here!
-The legacy of MTV’s 120 Minutes deserves a home, and we’re proud to be it—this is like a permanent MTV exhibit.
-Starting from our home page, you can browse 27 years of playlists from 120 Minutes and its one-time successor, Subterranean.
-Each listing in the index shows you the guest or host of that episode.
+This is The 120 Minutes Archive.
+Starting from our home page, you can browse 27 years of playlists of MTV’s 120 Minutes and its one-time successor, Subterranean.
+Each item in the index shows you the guest or host of that episode.
 Select the date to see the playlist, and then select a video to watch it on YouTube.
 You can also search for the name of an artist or music video to see everywhere it appears in the archive.
 There’s a lot here—you can get lost for days.
 We’ll see you when you resurface.

 Does MTV have anything to do with this?

 No, we are not MTV.
 This project was not MTV’s idea, they don’t run or control it, and they don’t support us.
-However, we’ve had informal relationships with a few personalities and executives at MTV over the years—in some cases we advised them, in others they advised us—and staff at MTV have used this archive to help find and reference the original tapes within their internal video library.
+However, we’ve had informal relationships with a variety of people at MTV over the years, and staff at MTV have used this archive to help find and reference the original tapes within their internal video library.

 How did the archive get started?